-The citizens of many Canadian cities are all too familiar with what winters look and feel like.
-We have all read news stories about parked cars being towed away before roads get plowed.
+The citizens of many Canadian cities are all too familiar with what our winters look and feel like.
+We’ve all read news stories about parked cars being towed away before roads get plowed.
 We also hear the same towing stories in springtime when road sweeping is underway.
-As an example, Montreal may tow 5,000 cars during a single snow storm or as many as 30,000 cars over one winter season.
+As an example, Montreal will tow 5,000 cars during a single snow storm or as many as 30,000 cars over one winter season.

 Illegal parking can also result in your vehicle being towed.
 Recently there was a story in Toronto (read article) where an elderly couple with a disabled parking permit were towed for inadvertently parking on the wrong side of the street.

-Having your car towed is a big inconvenience, forcing you to take time out of your busy day to retrieve your car, paying the towing penalty, and possibly seeing some damage done to your car.
-Overall, if it has happened to you, you know it’s not a wonderful experience.
+Having your car towed is a huge inconvenience.
+It forces you to take time out of your busy day to retrieve your car, pay the towing penalty, and possibly see some damage done to your car.
+Overall, if this has happened to you, you know it’s not a wonderful experience.

 So should cities be a bit more considerate with citizens and visitors when it comes to car towing?
 Cities certainly have the responsibility to maintain the streets in a timely and efficient manner and parked cars can be a hindrance.
 However we suggest that this shouldn’t dissuade cities from trying to contact the car owner and give a last minute warning to move their car rather than just outright towing it.

 Cities try to give warnings

 To be fair, drivers are warned about parking regulations.
 Cities install no-parking signs and place warning signs before street work crews move into an area, but how many people will miss seeing these notices?
 Some cities are using technology by issuing alerts via specific phone apps, however many people don’t have the app or don’t bother to check it.
 Would a visitor to that city have the city app?